Samirah-M/multi-page-website/README.md

 <h1 align="center">Services Page Multi-Page Application 🌟</h1>

-## Description

 The Services Page Multi-Page Application is a simple and visually appealing website built using HTML and CSS, with Flexbox for layout structuring.
 This project consists of multiple pages that showcase different services offered by a business or individual, ensuring a clean and responsive design for an optimal user experience.

 ## Project Overview

-This project is designed to present services in an organized and structured way using a modern layout.
+This project is designed to present services in an organised and structured way using a modern layout.
 With a focus on usability and aesthetics, the application provides an intuitive interface that is easy to navigate.
 Flexbox ensures a flexible, responsive design that adapts to different screen sizes.

 ## Features